JJJollyjim/wireshark-goodix/README.md

 Wireshark protocol dissector for the SPI protocol of the GXFP5187.

-Expects fake UDP packets on Port 1, since I don't think pcap has a SPI linktype.
+SPI packets are to be provided as fake UDP packets on Port 1, since I don't think pcap has a SPI linktype.

 `goodix_message.lua` describes the interesting packet information.
 `goodix_v2.lua` is an encapsulation format that specifies whether or not the packet is encrypted with TLS.
 Decrypted data is then fed back in to the goodix_message dissector.

-Sample data is available in sample_data.pcap
+Sample SPI data is available in sample_data.pcap

 ### Usage

 Drop both .lua files in `~/.local/lib/wireshark/plugins` (or another [plugin directory](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html))

+For USB, right click a packet and select "Decode As...", then select GOODIX from the dropdown

 ### Decryption